Androidmedaa/Androidmedaa/README.md

 - 👋 Hi, I’m @Androidmedaa
-- 👀 I’m interested in Big Data and Cyber Security
+- 👀 I’m interested in BigData, AI and CS
-- 🌱 I’m currently learning python, SQL
+- 🌱 I’m currently learning python, .NET, TensorFlow
 - 💞️ I’m looking to collaborate on improving myself and being more beneficial and distinctive.
-- 📫 You can reach me on Linkednl https://www.linkedin.com/in/dilber-%C3%B6zer-8b4b04250
+- 📫 You can reach me on Linkednl https://www.linkedin.com/in/dilber-ozer-8b4b04250/
 - "  Eğer ki diğerlerinden ötesini görebildiysem; bu devlerin omuzlarında yükseldiğim İçindir.  " Isaac NEWTON
 - "If I have seen further, it is by standing on the shoulders of giants."